SEE SOMETHING, SAY SOMETHING, WE WANT TO HEAR FROM YOU

 - Any other conduct which may cause financial or non-financial loss to FCTG or be otherwise detrimental to the interests of the Organisation

-Each board member, employee, contractor, agent, representative, licensee and franchisee is in a position of trust and must adhere to appropriate standards of ethical behavior including compliance with FCTG’s policies, applicable laws and regulations.
-Each board member, employee, contractor, agent, representative, licensee and franchisee is expected to make every effort to protect the interests of FCTG, including taking action to prevent the occurrence of inappropriate practices and/or behavior.
+Each person covered by this Policy is in a position of trust and must encourage reporting under this Policy and adhere to appropriate standards of ethical behaviour including compliance with FCTG’s policies, applicable laws and regulations including without limitation, local policies and applicable laws.
+Each person covered by this Policy is expected to make every effort to protect the interests of FCTG, including taking action to prevent the occurrence of inappropriate practices and/or behaviour.

-To the extent that a person becomes aware of inappropriate behavior, misconduct or anything improper, they should follow the procedures outlined below.
+To the extent that a person suspects or becomes aware of potential wrongdoing they should follow the procedures outlined below.

 Commitment to protecting employees